linode/docs/docs/guides/development/nodejs/how-to-use-yarn/index.md

     yarn upgrade

-The update utilizes the version numbers or ranges given in the `package.json` file for the project so that the updates do not conflict with your specified package versions for the project.
+The update utilizes the version numbers or ranges listed in your project's `package.json` file.
+This ensures that the updates do not conflict with your specified package versions for the project.

 ### Yarn Global

 Packages can also be managed at a global level.
 These packages are not associated with a particular project, so they can be accessed across your system and outside of a project context.

-You can install a package globally using the `global` command followed by the `add` command you would use to install the package otherwise.
+You can install a package globally using the `global` command followed by the `add` command and the name of your package.

     yarn global add tailwindcss@2.2.7